susiexsun/fraud_detection/README.md

 ![Fraud Hist](http://s16.postimg.org/aatvh098l/hist_fraud.jpg)
 - Feature importance graph

+<b>Class Imbalance</b>.
+There were far more 0 (non-frauds) than 1 (frauds).
+We used the smoting method to rebalance the classes.

 <b>Feature Engineering</b> is very important due to data with timestamps and free text.
 Below is a chart of the features engineered.

 ![](http://s29.postimg.org/63gx2h7hj/feature_engineering.jpg)

 # The Model

-<b>Class Imbalance</b>.
-There were far more 0 (non-frauds) than 1 (frauds).
-We used the smoting method to rebalance the classes.

-We tested multiple models, and Gradient Boosted Classifier worked the best.
+We tested multiple models, and <b>Gradient Boosted Classifier</b> worked the best.

 ![](http://s8.postimg.org/ja8zbqq2d/models.jpg)